johntyc10/wordle-solver/README.md

 A wordle solver that uses information theory approach to effectively solve the game of wordle.

-The word list is pulled directly from the nytimes wordle source code, see https://www.nytimes.com/games-assets/v2/62.dd5228399a9dc7141388.js.
+The wordle answers and allowed guesses are from https://gist.github.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b and https://gist.github.com/cfreshman/8b92bc418b43096094cf5d1b0eea8f84 respectively.

 Please do not hesitate to inform me if there is a more accurate word list(s).

 ## The Algorithm